araa1902/Market-Sentiment-Analysis/README.md

 To run the analysis:
   1. Download the python file and two corresponding text files to a folder.
   1. Retrieve an API token via the marketaux API client and place the token in the request URL at the position "APIKEY".

+**NOTE:** Due to the constraints of the free API plan, a limited amount of data is received, and consequently, some sentiment results may not be entirely accurate.